10K Training: 10 Essential Workouts

 Final Thoughts

-The 10K rewards discipline, not chaos.
-These 10 sessions help you train smarter, not harder — covering every gear from steady endurance to top-end speed.
-The result?
-A race plan built on structure, control, and complete readiness.
+The 10K rewards discipline over chaos.
+These 10 sessions are not about doing more, they are about doing what matters.
+Each one targets a specific gear, from steady endurance to top-end speed, giving you a race plan built on structure, control and readiness.

 Do you have the range to run fast and the engine to sustain it?